-The courses are intended to oud and percussion players, who are interested in tackling the classical repertoires of Egyptian takht, and Arabic oriental music.
-The two guest teachers will give their master classes in perfect coordination, so the participants are required to choose one teacher.
+The courses are intended to oud and percussion players, who are interested in tackling the classical repertoires of Arabic oriental music and Egyptian takht.
+The two guest teachers will give their master classes in perfect coordination.
 Group practicing will occur at the end of each day and the end of course concert will be held on the 6th day.

 – Intermediate and advanced levels (please contact the teachers via the association when applying, and if possible, send a recording (mp3/video)

-performance of compound and semi-compound traditional forms (basraf-s, dulab-s, sama’i, sama’i darig, tahmila)
+performance of compound and semi-compound traditional forms (basraf-s/peshrev, dulab-s, sama’i, sama’i darig, tahmila)

-– measured modal improvisation on the rhythmic cycles wahda, bamb for intermediate and aqsaq cycles for advanced participants.
+– measured modal improvisation on the rhythmic cycles wahda, bamb and aqsaq.

 – non-measured modal improvisation (taqsim mursal) melodic patterns, modulations